Lemidan/Portfolio/README.md

 # Portfolio
-Simple layot for a portfolio.
+Simple layout for a portfolio.
 Will be updated with new design and features.